 Some manufacturers explicitly allow tinted windows.
 Others don’t explicitly prohibit it, but may charge you for excessive wear or require you to remove the tinting when you return the car.

 Below, we explain the lease-end requirements for the major auto manufacturers.

-When Can You Tint Windows on a Leased Vehicle?
+Can You Tint the Windows on a Leased Car?

 - BMW: If there is any excess wear and use present, you will receive an estimated cost for repair shortly after your vehicle inspection.
 This may include tinted windows, depending on your lease agreement, the make and model of your vehicle, and the dealership.

-- Hyundai: Window tinting may fall under the “Wear and Use” category so any charges will be determined at the inspection.
+- Hyundai: Window tinting may fall under the “Wear and Use” category.
+The vehicle inspector will determine any charges.

-- Kia: Make necessary repairs, including restoring windows that have been tinted, to avoid excess wear and use charges.
+- Kia: You should make necessary repairs, including restoring windows that have been tinted, to avoid excess wear and use charges.

-- Nissan: You can tint the windows but will incur a charge if the tint is peeling, fading, bubbling, mismatched, or is considered to be a safety issue.
+- Nissan: You can tint the windows but you will be charged if the tint is peeling, fading, bubbling, mismatched, or is considered to be a safety issue.

-- Porsche: You can get windows tinted through a Porsche dealer to avoid scratches and fees, but charges apply if you got the tint independently and it causes damage to the windows.
+- Porsche: You can get windows tinted through a Porsche dealer to avoid damage and fees; any aftermarket alterations to the vehicle will need to be removed before returning it.

 - Tesla: Tesla considers any modification to the original factory tint to be excessive.

 - Toyota: Toyota’s guidelines don’t specifically cover window tint but do consider “any modifications not on the vehicle at lease inception” to be excessive, so extra charges may apply.

 - Volkswagen: A vehicle inspection before the lease agreement ends will determine whether window tinting is considered “Excess Wear” and therefore subject to charges.

 For more about modifying and maintaining leased cars, see our article about who is responsible for replacing the tires on a leased car.